texdiaz/curriculum/03-javascript/1. Basic programming and devtools/3. Conditional operators + Case statements, Data types [Bools]/README.md

+# What is Control Flow?

+In computer programming, control flow or flow of control is the order function calls, instructions, and statements are executed or evaluated when a program is running.
+Many programming languages have what are called control flow statements, which are used to determine what section of code is run in a program at any time.

 # Structure of control flow : Conditionals

 Boolean data type: Is a data type that has one of two possible values (usually denoted true and false),